dwrolvink/Linux/kvm.md

 wget http://ftp.tudelft.nl/centos.org/7.6.1810/isos/x86_64/CentOS-7-x86_64-DVD-1810.iso
 ```

 > nb.
 Above link is to the DVD iso (Dutch mirror).
-You can get the minimal ISO too from a different mirror from https://centos.org
+You can get the minimal ISO too, or the above ISO from a different mirror from https://centos.org

 ### Setup TigerVNC
 Install TigerVNC so that we can login to the server and install CentOS.
 There are ways to connect directly to the CentOS